Ughuuu/Multiplayer-World/README.md

 I always find myself making multiple **minigames**.
 So I wanted to build a sort of an environment where people can:

 - move
+- text chat
-- chat
+- voice chat
 - talk
 - play

 I also wanted to have some common things for the games:
+- leaderboards
+- friends
+- relay
+- lobby
+- matchmaking
+- multiplayer hosting
+- multiplayer peer to peer
 - common menu
-- matchmaking
 - avatars

 ### 1. Movement